Where Do Termites Come From?

 In our Lewisville service area, termites can be a serious threat.
 But most folks don't really know where this threat comes from.
 It is common for people to think that an infestation begins with a swarm of termites landing on their home—as if termites swarm around in the air and then settle on a place to live as a group.
 This isn't quite how it works.
 If you walk out into your backyard and see hundreds of termites on your exterior wall, that is not likely a sign of an impending infestation.
 When large numbers of winged termites are seen together, it is a sign of a current and mature infestation on the property because those swarmers don't swarm for more than a few minutes before they break up into couples.

-The Anatomy of a Termite Swarm
+The Anatomy Of A Termite Swarm

 When a termite colony gets big enough, the queen begins to create alates.
 These are male and female winged reproductives that are developed for a singular purpose: to create new colonies.
 The queen releases a pheromone scent and the alates work their way to the surface (toward the light) and exit the colony.
 Once they take to the air, they begin to swarm with each other.
 This is why we call them swarmers.
 This swarming behavior helps the males and females find a mate.
 When they do, they are mated for life.
-There are no deadbeat dads in a termite colony.

 In the same way a queen uses pheromone scents to communicate with the subjects in her colony, female alates use pheromones to attract a mate.
 After the two have come together, they look for a suitable place to land and start a family.
 They break free of the swarm, land on the ground, shed their wings and dig out a chamber in the ground.
 This is their nuptial chamber.
 It is where they will mate for the first time and where the queen will begin to create her offspring.